SWUST-ICAA/.github/profile/README.md

 - 👀 Our research focus on Intelligent decision and autonomous control algorithm.
 - 🌱 We are currently working on mission planning, motion planning and collaborative control for multiple UAV/vehicle/ball systems.
 - 💞️ We are looking forward to collaborate with you on any related topics.
-- 📫 How to reach me huojianwen2008@hotmail.com or lmhyx660@outlook.com
+- 📫 How to reach me huojianwen2008@hotmail.com